clangstonhinton/deep-learning-challenge/README.md

     - The data were split into labels (the predicted target value of "IS_SUCCESSFUL") and features (remaining columns).
     - The data were split into training and testing sets using scikit learn train_test_split function and scaled using StandardScaler.

- 2. Original Model Run:  Original Neural Network model was compiled, traned and evaluated for accuracy.
+ 2. Original Model Run:
+ An original Neural Network model was compiled, traned and evaluated for accuracy based on the followign parameters.
     - Hidden Layers = 2
     - Number of Nodes in Hidden Layers = 32 nodes each
     - Hidden Layer Activation Function = relu